dlebansais/Sign-Up-Sign-In-Guidelines/README.md

   - Using additional data to indicate this is a password hash, we ensure that if the system uses the same salt and UUID for other purposes, the resulting encrypted hash will be different than the encrypted password.
 10. Client: optionally use the PHF to hash the answer ans create *encrypted answer*, for example with `<encrypted answer> = Argon2d(<password>, <salt>, UUID, Additional Data For Answer, <answer settings>);`.
 Note that additional data for the answer must be different than for the password.
 11. Client: **send to Server** (*username*;*email address*;*salt*;*encrypted password*;*password settings*) or instead, optionally (*username*;*email address*;*salt*;*encrypted password*;*password settings*;question;*encrypted answer*;*answer settings*).
-12. Server: Create a *transaction code* with the chosen validity duration, and calculate the *transaction end* date at which the sign up request is rejected.
+12. Server: Create a *transaction code* with the chosen validity duration, and calculate the *transaction timeout* at which the sign up request is rejected.
   - The transaction code must sufficiently unpredictable that an attacker cannot generate fake codes.
 If they could, they would be able to sign up with a fake address they don't control, then generate a link and try to activate the account with it.
 As long as a transaction code cannot be generated by attackers, the system is safe.
   - For this purpose, it is enough to use random data and mix it with the username, which is a known unique value (assuming the operation described in the next step is successful, but that's the point).
   - The suggested approach is create a string of N digits obtained from a random number generator (for example `openssl_random_pseudo_bytes()` in the case of PHP) where N is the length chosen during setup, append the username to it and hash the result.
 Since we are using Argon2 for password hashing, a logical choice is BLAKE2.
-13. Server: add credential information, the *transaction code* and *transaction end* to the credential database.
-For example with a `INSERT INTO credentials(username, email_address, salt, encrypted_password, password_settings, active, transaction_code, transaction_end) VALUES (<username>, <email address>, <salt>, <encrypted password>, <password setting>, 0, <transaction code>, <transaction end>);` query (add *question*, *encrypted answer* and *answer settings* as appropriate).
+13. Server: add credential information, the *transaction code* and *transaction timeout* to the credential database.
+For example with a `INSERT INTO credentials(username, email_address, salt, encrypted_password, password_settings, active, transaction_code, transaction_timeout) VALUES (<username>, <email address>, <salt>, <encrypted password>, <password setting>, 0, <transaction code>, <transaction end>);` query (add *question*, *encrypted answer* and *answer settings* as appropriate).
 This query can fail if two users try to sign up with the same username (or email address, but that's unlikely) roughly at the same time.
 14. Server: **return to Client** success or failure.
   - In case of failure, the client could just apologize, repeat the process starting from step 1, and then tell one of the users that their username is now taken.
   - In case of success, display a message telling the user an email has been sent with a link, and clicking the link is required to finish signing up.
 Also tell the user the link is valid for a limited time.